OXID-eSales/graphql-configuration-access/README.md

 ### Why we use this schema
-To get and update the configurations we implemented a different query/mutation per each value-type.
+To fetch and update the configurations we implemented a different query/mutation per value-type.
-We choose this schema, because GraphQL is very strict and doesn't allow dynamic types.
-Without these strict types, the user would always have to convert the value after queries or before mutations.
+We have chosen this schema because of GraphQL's strictness which doesn't allow for dynamic types.
+Without these types, the API consumer would always have to convert the value after queries or before mutations if, for example, we decided to use json encoded strings instead.

 To get the specific type of a configuration, we provide queries like `getShopSettingsList`/`getModuleSettingsList`/`getThemeSettingsList` to figure out the type for configurations.
-As a result you get an array of `SettingType`'s:
+As a result you get an array of setting types:

 ```
 type SettingType {